MaximilianSamsinger/Matrix-free-Leja-based-exponential-integrators/README.md

-In this master thesis we develop an algorithm to approximate the action of a matrix exponential function for matrix-free linear operators.
-This is achieved by using a modified version of the real Leja method.
+In this master thesis we develop an algorithm to approximate the action of a matrix exponential function.
+In particular, we consider the case where the matrix is itself not available, but only its action as a linear operator.
+The construction is achieved by using a modified version of the real Leja method.
 We choose optimal interpolation parameters based on a spectral radius estimate computed by the power method.
 With this procedure we construct exponential Rosenbrock-type integrators to solve stiff advection-diffusion-reaction equations.
 We compare the performance of these integrators with other matrix-free differential equation solvers.
- 		As part of this thesis we publish the code for the matrix-free Leja method for the action of the matrix exponential function on GitHub.

-We consider discretized advection-diffusion equations of the form
+Experiments: We consider discretized advection-diffusion equations of the form

 dt u = F(u) = Au + g(u),
 u(0) = u_0,